 Instructor(s): Jonathan Lear Terms Offered: Winter

-Prerequisite(s): This seminar is intended for undergraduate majors in Philosophy and Fundamentals and for graduate students in Social Thought and Philosophy.
-Permission of Instructor required.
+Prerequisite(s): This course is intended for undergraduate majors in Philosophy and Fundamentals and graduate students in Social Thought and Philosophy.
+Permission of instructor required.

 PHIL 27543.
 Black and/or Human: On Humanism and Racialized Being.
 100 Units.